You’ve probably heard that squats are one of the best exercises you can do.

 - Almost nobody engages their core or upper body properly or knows what to do with their arms while squatting.

-- At least half of all people I’ve seen do air squats put their weight on the toes, causing them to almost topple over.
+- At least half of all people I’ve seen do air squats put their weight on the toes, causing them to lose their balance.

 - The majority of people don’t know how low they’re actually supposed to squat down.

-But just because you were never taught how to do a proper air squat in school (I sure wasn’t), doesn’t mean you can’t start learning how to do them now.
-In fact, you’ve probably noticed that a lot of the 12 Minute Athlete workouts include air squats (and if you’ve ever done CrossFit, they show up there a lot too).
+But just because you were never taught how to do a proper air squat growing up (I sure wasn’t), doesn’t mean you can’t start learning how to do them now.

 First, here’s why air squats rock: